 extra flour for rolling/kneading

 crack the eggs in a bowl, add the oil, sift in the flour and gently fold in until mixed.
-Turn out onto floured counter and knead until smooth and no longer sticky (A minute or two).
+Turn out onto floured counter and knead until smooth and no longer sticky (about five minutes).
 Roll out the dough using plenty of flour. cut into desired shapes, put into gently boiling (salted) water for two minutes.
 Remove from pot with tongues.
 Toss cooked pasta in sauce or olive oil and serve.